skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - In general, spin-restricted ensemble-referenced Kohn-Sham (REKS) method can be classified as single-state REKS, state-averaged REKS (SA-REKS) and state-interaction SA-REKS (SSR).
   In single-state REKS, only ground state is calculated and it can treat the multireference character.
-SA-REKS and SSR can calculate the excited state as well as ground state.
+SA-REKS and SSR can calculate excited states as well as a ground state.
 The difference is that the state-interaction term is considered in SSR so that more accurate states can be generated.
 SSR can provide nonadiabatic couplings so it can be used for surface hopping or Ehrenfest dynamics.